MattHodge/matthodge.github.io/_posts/2016-03-29-windows-metric-dashboards-with-influxdb-and-grafana.md

 ---
 layout: post
 title: "Windows Metric Dashboards with InfluxDB and Grafana"
-date: 2016-03-28 13:37:00
+date: 2016-03-29 13:37:00
-comments: false
+comments: true
-description: Using InfluxDB and Grafana to display Windows performance counters on beautiful dashboards.
+description: Using InfluxDB, Telegraf and Grafana to display Windows performance counters on beautiful dashboards.
 ---

 Understanding performance of your infrastructure is extremely important, especially when running production systems.
 There is nothing worse than a customer calling and saying they are experiencing slowness with one of their applications and you having no idea where to start looking.